-Can you talk with your committee about this matter?
-If they don't push yo u...they are giving up slowly...
-I am sensing.
+Can you talk with your committee about this matter.
+If they don't push you..they are giving up slowly..I am sensing.
 What are you going to do.

 Do you have money in your hand?
 That's good.
-If we don't have money, don't have urgency, don't communicate others.
+If we don't have money, don't have urgency, don't communicate others..
 Definitely we will fail.
 That's the answer.
 People have this answer already.
-No more only wording for this project...
-Look and feel this urgency.
+No more only wording for this project.. look and feel this urgency.

-Maybe we will be same to some people in the States, just were saying many times...
-"We wish we have University."
+Maybe we will be same to some people in the States, just were saying many times.."we wish we have University."
 In that mindset... already the game is over.
-Now...
-Is time to decide to Give up or Keep going.
+Now..is time to decide Give up or Keep going.

 Then, How to give up, How to keep going.
-We have to clear answer...if not...
+We have to clear answer..if not..
 Giving up.

-If no one, give us the promise to donate until...
-Before we fly to Kenya...
-It's very clear to give up.
+If no one give us the promise to donate until..before we fly for Kenya..
+It's clear to give up.
 Any other ideas?